 7️⃣ Ensure your audio/video is enabled in your browser

 If you’re finding that you can join a session but you’re unable to get your camera or microphone to work — your browser may require that you provide permission for a website to have access to your microphone or webcam.
 Here is a guide from Google Chrome’s support site on how to provide this access.
 To review this in Chrome, you can click the 3 dots in the top right corner and navigate to Settings.
 Under Privacy & Security, you can head to Site Settings to allow or block camera and microphone permissions.

 8️⃣ Check your computer’s security & privacy settings (MacOS)

-Once inside, make sure the browser (Chrome) is given access to the Camera and Microphone.
+In your Privacy & Security section, make sure the browser (Chrome) is given access to the Camera and Microphone.
 You may need to restart your browser after changing this setting.

 9️⃣ Clear your browser’s cache

 Your browser is constantly remembering things for you to improve your browsing experience.
 But like people, sometimes the browser has things that we’d like them to forget (like an old setting).
 To do that, you can clear the browser’s cache to put it back into a clean state.